-Tyres are collected by the tyre supplier at the time of replacement.
-Tyres are then collected from the tyre supplier by a licensed tyre recycling company for recycling.
+Tyres will be stockpiled in the Waste Storage Area located adjacent to the Workshop and periodically collected by the tyre supplier.
+Tyres will be collected from the tyre supplier by a licensed tyre recycling company for recycling.

 7.2.2 Liquid Waste